alessiobar/Bachelor-Thesis/README.md

 Most of the variables needed by the models had to be feature engineered, especially the ones for audio data.

 Textual Analysis Features:
-- *Linguistic Inquiry and Word Count* (*LIWC*) 2015 was used for extracting Second Person Pronouns and cognitive, affect, social, perceptual, motivation, temporal, swear and relativity word metrics.
+- *Linguistic Inquiry and Word Count* (*LIWC*) 2015 was used for extracting Second Person Pronouns and many other word metrics directly from lyrics.

-- *Latent Dirichlet Allocation* (*LDA*) was performed on lyrics (see `LDA.r`), after some preprocessing (see `preprocessLDA.py` SI MA NON LO HAI FATTO BRO HAHA, NE HAI FATTO UN ALTRO DI PREPROCESSING SENZA NLTK), to define 10 topics and word distribution per topic. (see `aooooooooo.py`).
-After this, song topic composition and average topic composition per genre was computed in order to calculate the *Linguistic Style Matching* (*LSM*).
+- *Latent Dirichlet Allocation* (*LDA*) was performed on lyrics (see `LDA.r`), after some preprocessing (see `preprocessLDA.py`, to define 10 topics and word distribution per topic. (see `aooooooooo.py`).
+- *Linguistic Style Matching* (*LSM*) was computed, customizing the original equation to make it measure difference rather than similarity

 Audio Analysis Features: